 Cambodia, the Kingdom of Wonder, invites you on a fascinating journey to the heart of Southeast Asia.
-From the majestic temples of Angkor, remnants of a glorious empire, to the peaceful beaches of the southern coast, via the vibrant capital Phnom Penh and the lush green rice paddies, Cambodia is a destination rich in history, culture, and landscapes.
+From the majestic temples of Angkor, relics of a glorious empire, to the peaceful beaches of the southern coast, via the vibrant capital Phnom Penh and the lush green rice fields, Cambodia is a destination rich in history, culture and landscapes.
 Explore our offers and discover the generosity of its people and the authentic beauty of this country.

 A grand historical heritage

-Explore the temples of Angkor, especially Angkor Wat, a UNESCO World Heritage site, a testament to the grandeur of the Khmer Empire.
+Explore the temples of Angkor, including Angkor Wat, a UNESCO World Heritage Site, a testament to the grandeur of the Khmer Empire.

-Discover serene pagodas, meet monks, and soak up the ever-present spirituality that shapes Cambodians’ daily lives.
+Discover serene pagodas, meet monks, and soak up the omnipresent spirituality that shapes Cambodians’ daily life.

-From rice paddies and peaceful countryside to the idyllic beaches of the coast, via forests and the Mekong River.
+From rice fields and peaceful countryside to idyllic beaches along the coast, via forests and the Mekong River.

 A resilient and welcoming people

-Meet a warm and smiling population, eager to share their culture and history.
+Meet warm, smiling locals, eager to share their culture and history.

 €6,595